Nazi plunder: Jewish Digital Cultural Recovery Project

-By creating this database, the JDCRP is positioned to accomplish numerous goals.
-The collection of this data on looted Jewish objects during WWII can provide a deeper understanding of various looting agencies employed by the Nazi party, current whereabouts of individual artifacts, and details on persecuted Jewish artists.
-In addition, the information collected by the JDCRP can provide further guidance to families and heirs of art, museums, and the art market.
-Lastly, the JDCRP can serve as a way to memorialize Jewish artists that were victims of the Nazi party's looting and celebrate their artistic legacies.
-Overall, the goal of the JDCRP is not to replace existing databases and publications regarding stolen art during the Third Reich but rather to supplement the already available information and build upon it with a focus on art plundered from Jews.
-Furthermore, the mission of the JDCRP is not only to establish a central database for this information and make it easily accessible but also to develop a network of institutions that can work to promote additional research on this topic.
+This data on Jewish objects looted during WWII provides a deeper understanding of the looting agencies of the Nazis, the current whereabouts of individual artifacts, and details on persecuted Jewish artists.
+It can provide further guidance to families and heirs on art, museums, and the art market.
+Lastly, it can memorialize Jewish artists who were victims of the Nazi party, and celebrate their artistic legacies.
+The goal of the JDCRP is not to replace existing databases and publications but to supplement the available information and build upon it with a focus on art plundered from Jews.
+Furthermore, the mission of the JDCRP is also to develop a network of institutions to promote additional research on the topic.

 The JDCRP accumulates data from a variety of sources.
 A few examples include inventories of looted objects found by Allied forces, lists of stolen objects submitted by victims, and lists of looted and restituted cultural objects compiled by governments.
 Once data is gathered on a specific object, the JDCRP strives to exhibit the following pieces of information: details regarding the stolen object, background on the perpetrators and victims of the theft, information on those who profited from the thefts, and specifics on the locations at which the stolen object(s) were held.

 On 1 January 2020, the JDCRP launched its Pilot Project centered around the famous art collection of Adolphe Schloss.
 The purpose of this initial launch is to test the feasibility of a central database for stolen Jewish artifacts and to determine the manner in which the JDCRP database will be constructed and maintained.
 This venture is funded by the European Union and is intended to establish the framework necessary for the JDCRP.